samwardbiddle/tasky/README.md

+# Tasky

+This application is a simple todo list application that allows you to create, read, update, and delete tasks.
+It has been modified for a technical exercise.

 # Docker

 A Dockerfile has been provided to run this application.
 The default port exposed is 8080.

 # Environment Variables

 The following environment variables are needed.
 |Variable|Purpose|example|
 |---|---|---|